metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 `target`:
 - The name of the time zone you want to assign to your column.
-- Time zone names are database-dependent (such as "Canada/Eastern" vs. "EST").

 `source`:
+- The name of your column's current time zone.
+- Required for columns or expressions with the data type `timestamp without time zone`.
 - Optional for columns or expressions with the data type `timestamp with time zone`.
-- Required for columns or expressions with the data type `timestamp without time zone`.
 - For more info, see [Accepted data types](#accepted-data-types).

+We support [tz database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) time zone names (such as "Canada/Eastern" instead of "EST").

 ## Creating custom report dates